Martin of Tours is a saint worth reflecting on,

 Saints are the antidotes to the poison of their times, Chesterton said, so what poison did Martin confront?

-Are the poisons of militarism and careerism still around today?
-We remember our war veterans today.
-How many died in wars in the past 100 years?
-Too many.
-And too many bear the scars of war.
+Are the poisons of militarism and careerism around today?
+We remember our war veterans today.So many died in terrible wars these 100 years and many bear the scars of war.
 Militarism is still around.
+So is careerism .

-Pope Benedict XVI has a beautiful comment on this event.
+Pope Benedict XVI commented on this event.

 May St Martin help us to understand that only by a common commitment to sharing is it possible to respond to the great challenge of our times: to build a world of peace and justice where each person can live with dignity.
 This can be achieved if an authentic solidarity prevails which assures to all inhabitants of the planet food, water, necessary medical treatment, and also work and energy resources as well as cultural benefits, scientific and technological knowledge.”

 That’s well said.